carrot-u/carrot-u-docs/docs/overview/welcome-to-carrot-u-2018.md

 - connect with your paired mentor and set up a weekly 1:1 time
 - complete [InstallFest](../install-fest/index.md) tasks
+- confirm that you can log into [Treehouse](https://teamtreehouse.com/)
 - complete all other Week 1 lectures/exercises

 ## Important Documents/Links